21 Great Ways to Stop Procrastinating and Get More Done in Less Time

 Apply the 80/20 rule to everything

 Use the 80/20 rule, also called the Pareto Principle, in order to decide which tasks to tackle first.
 According to the 80/20 rule, 20% of your tasks are the ones that will bring 80% of the results.
-Therefore, you should focus on those important high-value tasks and not the 80% that are probably easier to get done but not as efficient.
+Therefore, you should focus on those important high-value tasks and not the 80% that is probably easier to get done but not as efficient.

 Establish your priorities and focus on them